 Master's students may transfer to the doctoral program after completing one year of graduate study without writing a thesis.
 Student must have fulfilled two graduate half-course equivalents with an academic standing of at least B+.
 All residence and course credits obtained in the first year are then applied toward the doctoral requirements.

-To request for a direct transfer to the Ph.D. program, Chemistry Graduate Office requires the following documents as ONE PDF file by the first Friday in July to Graduate Office; use filenaming convention Last Name, First Name_PhDTransfer:
+To request to transfer to the Ph.D. program, submit the required documents to the Chemistry Graduate Office as ONE PDF file by the first Friday in July.
+Using the file naming convention Last Name, First Name_PhDTransfer, upload the documents here in the following order:

-- A letter of request (maximum one-page) for a direct transfer to the Ph.D. program.
+- A letter of request (maximum one-page, free form) for a direct transfer to the Ph.D. program.
 Please indicate the month and year of first registration in the master's program, courses to date, projects involved in and reason(s) for transfer to the doctoral program;

 - One-page research proposal for the doctoral program;

-- A copy of your UofT academic record from ACORN; and
+- A web printout of your UofT academic record from ACORN; and

 Students in the master's program who wish to continue on to the doctoral program and complete a master's thesis may apply for dual registration for one session.
 The student will be engaged in full-time PhD studies and part-time master's studies.
 Only the appropriate PhD fees will be charged.
 The period of dual registration will be either September 1 to January 31 or January 1 to April 30.
 Dual registrants are expected to complete all degree requirements for the master's program by the end of the period.